mc263/Jira/README.md

-# Jira
+# Jira (e-Portfolio)

-The PowerPoint contains a kind of short guide to the most important functions of Jira.
+This document contains a kind of short guide to the most important functions of Jira.
+In our slides you can find more pictures with keywords.
+Also you have a possibility to use our demo for better imagination to work with this tool.

 ## Table of contents